sanjanadg/agentic-primer/README.md

 ## Features

 - **Frontend**: Displays a list of database entries and allows users to generate new entries.
+The user can also delete all entries in the database.
 - **Backend**: Handles API requests to fetch and generate entries.

 ---